Palmphillips/SkiU/README.md

 ## Build/Run/Test the code
 To run a local build, follow these steps:
--Clone the repository from github
+- Clone the repository from github
--Using a local mysql server, create a new database calles SkiU, then in that database populate the required tables buy running the Tables.sql script
+- Using a local mysql server, create a new database calles SkiU, then in that database populate the required tables buy running the Tables.sql script
--Navigate to the directory where the github repository was cloned -Run the following command: npm start (You would have to have npm installed) -On your browser, go to http://localhost:3000/
+- Navigate to the directory where the github repository was cloned
+- Run the following command: npm start (You would have to have npm installed)
+- On your browser, go to http://localhost:3000/

 ## Continuous Integration
 We used a Continuous Integration tool to test our code.
 You can see the builds in the following link: